UMNLibraries/racial_covenants_processor/README.md

 # Racial Covenants Processor

-This is the roadmap and future home for a generalized set of tools to OCR property deeds to look for racially restrictive covenant language, then map the results.
+This is the main repository for The Deed Machine, a generalized set of tools to OCR property deeds to look for racially restrictive covenant language, then map the results.

+The Deed Machine was created at Mapping Prejudice at the University of Minnesota Libraries.
 Current collaborators include Michael Corey, Justin Schell and Nicholas Boren.

 ## How to map a covenant